 We want to work together with those willing to learn and are open to learn from those willing to share.
 Please be honest in assessing your strengths and weaknesses, your skills and abilities, your interests, your physical capabilities, and what you are looking to learn and do.
 Must be able to communicate in English at the intermediate level or better.

-The ideal stay is @8days when Claire is on vacation to work with.
+The ideal stay is @8days when Claire is on vacation & able to work with you.

 We have been hosts for a decade and have lots of experience hosting travelers from around the world.
 We live in a small gulf island community with loads of things to do: kayaking, hiking, arts, nature - and would be happy to show you around.
-This would be our first time as WorkAway hosts.
+This would be our second season as WorkAway hosts.

 Chopping & stacking firewood; house painting; weeding; garden work; small building projects; care of funky chickens; tutor in use of digital camera.
 I have a chicken blog & would like help getting visitors to my site via Instagram, Pinterest, etc. Would like a tutor knowledgeable in blogging, online platforms & SEO.

-Self-contained, fully stocked one bedroom cottage with your own bathroom, kitchen, tv, stereo, WIFI, library and CDs.
-If that is in use then a small, but cosy cabin in the forest with use of bathroom and kitchen in the main house.
+Small, but cosy cabin in the forest with use of bathroom and kitchen in the main house.
 Breakfast is prepared on your own, we'll make lunches and dinners.
-We can accommodate omnivores and vegetarians.
+We can accommodate omnivores and vegetarians, but not vegans.
 Non-smokers only.
 LGBT travelers welcome.

 We live 1/2 km from the ocean and less than 2 kms from a provincial park.
 Lots of opportunities to explore, farmers' market, arts, entertainment, hiking.
 There is a local bus service with a stop at the end of our driveway that operates 6 days/wk.